capissimo/Pinescript-Laboratory/README.md

 # Pinescript-Laboratory
 This Pinescript repository contains my scripts originally published on TradingView platform.

 I make it public because I advocate for Open Source and free sharing of ideas.
-Use it at your own risk.
+Use it freely and at your own risk.
 Ple remember to place a reference to the source, though.

 ;-) 'Gimme Some'© Section (https://www.youtube.com/watch?v=904BN6HW1RI):